-In judicial proceedings, whether civil, criminal, or juvenile; in legislative and administrative proceedings; and in proceedings preliminary and ancillary thereto, a patient or client, or his or her guardian or personal representative, may refuse to disclose or prevent the disclosure of confidential information, including information contained in administrative records, communicated to a psychologist licensed or otherwise authorized to practice psychology under the laws of this jurisdiction, or to persons reasonably believed by the patient or client to be so licensed, or to students, interns, and trainees under the supervision of a licensed psychologist, and their agents, for the purpose of diagnosis, evaluation, or treatment of any mental or emotional condition or disorder.
-In the absence of evidence to the contrary, the psychologist is presumed authorized to claim the privilege on the patient's or client's behalf.
+In judicial proceedings, whether civil, criminal, or juvenile; in legislative and administrative proceedings; and in proceedings preliminary and ancillary thereto, a patient or client, or ~~his or her~~their guardian or personal representative, may refuse to disclose or prevent the disclosure of confidential information, including information contained in administrative records, communicated to a psychologist or practitioner of psychology licensed or otherwise authorized to practice psychology under the laws of this jurisdiction, or to persons reasonably believed by the patient or client to be so licensed, or to students, interns, and trainees under the supervision of a licensed psychologist or licensed practitioner of psychology, and their agents, for the purpose of diagnosis, evaluation, or treatment of any mental or emotional condition or disorder.
+In the absence of evidence to the contrary, the ~~psychologist~~ licensee or their supervisee is presumed authorized to claim the privilege on the patient's or client's behalf.

-This privilege may not be claimed by the patient or client, or on his or her behalf by authorized persons, in the following circumstances:
+This privilege may not be claimed by the patient or client, or on ~~his or her~~their behalf by authorized persons, in the following circumstances:

-1. where abuse or harmful neglect of children, older adults, or disabled or incompetent individuals is known or reasonably suspected; 2. where the validity of a will of a former patient or client is contested; 3. where such information is necessary for the psychologist to defend against a malpractice action brought by the patient or client; 4. where an immediate threat of physical violence against a readily identifiable victim is disclosed to the psychologist; 5. in the context of civil commitment proceedings, where an immediate threat of self-inflicted damage is disclosed to the psychologist; 6. in any proceeding in which the party relies upon his or her mental or emotional condition as an element of the party's claim or defense; 7. where the patient or client is examined pursuant to court order; or 8. in the context of investigations and hearings brought by the patient or client and conducted by the Board, where violations of this Act are at issue.
+1. where abuse or harmful neglect of children, older adults, or disabled or incompetent individuals is known or reasonably suspected; 2. where the validity of a will of a former patient or client is contested; 3. where such information is necessary for the ~~psychologist~~ licensee to defend against a malpractice action brought by the patient or client; 4. where an immediate threat of physical violence against a readily identifiable victim is disclosed to the licensee~~psychologist~~; 5. in the context of civil commitment proceedings, where an immediate threat of self-inflicted damage is disclosed to the ~~psychologist~~ licensee; 6. in any proceeding in which the party relies upon ~~his or her~~their mental or emotional condition as an element of the party's claim or defense; 7. where the patient or client is examined ~~pursuant to~~ under court order; or 8. in the context of investigations and hearings brought by the patient or client and conducted by the Board, where violations of this Act are at issue.

-N. Severability
+P.N.
+Severability